 In particular, the tree $T$ is regular, of degree $[G:H] + [G : \theta(H)]$.
 The action of $\Gamma$ is transitive on the vertex set, as well as on the orientation $E^+(T)$, or equivalently on the set of geometric edges of $T$.

 The \emph{kernel} of an HNN-extension is the subgroup

 of $H \cap \theta(H)$, namely the largest subgroup of $H \cap \theta(H)$ which is both normal in $G$ and invariant by $\theta$.
-An HNN extension is \begin{itemize} \item[$\bullet$] \emph{faithful} if its kernel is reduced to $\{1\}$, equivalently if the action of $\Gamma$ on $T$ is faithful. \end{itemize} With the notation of Proposition \ref{C*simpleHNN}, observe that
+An HNN extension is \begin{itemize} \item[$\bullet$] \emph{faithful} if its kernel is reduced to $\{1\}$, equivalently if the action of $\Gamma$ on $T$ is faithful. \end{itemize} With the notation of Claim (ii) in Theorem~\ref{MainResult}, observe that